What To Bring

 Remember to bring WATER or FLUIDS for your family.
 It is hot out there during the summer and early fall and you will dehydrate if you don’t drink enough fluids.

-Basics – (optional) Hand Towel to wipe your hands.
+Basics – (optional) Hand Towel to wipe your hands if you like.
 Our deckhand does a good job helping you bait your hook so you don’t get too messy.
 If you bait your own hooks, please wipe your hands after you bait your hook.
 This way you won’t be smearing oily, fishy bait on our rod handles.
 It dries sticky and is very hard to clean off.

 Sunscreen (should be applied as directed) Be sure to apply RUB ON sunscreen before going deep sea fishing.
 Avoid bringing AEROSOL spray on sun screen because it goes all over the deck and creates a slip hazard when sprayed.
 If you spray it on inside our cabin, it will over spray and ruin our carpet.
 Please stick with old fashioned rub on lotion and avoid aerosols.